The Netter Center is currently operating remotely. Please contact email@example.com for general inquiries.

 Ira Harkavy is Associate Vice President and founding Director of the Barbara and Edward Netter Center for Community Partnerships, University of Pennsylvania.
 As Director of the Netter Center since 1992, Harkavy has helped to develop academically based community service courses and participatory action research projects that involve creating university-community partnerships and university-assisted community schools with Penn's local community of West Philadelphia.
 Harkavy teaches in history, urban studies, and Africana studies, as well as in the Graduate School of Education.

 Dr. Harkavy has written and lectured widely on the history and current practice of urban university-community-school partnerships and the democratic and civic missions of higher education.
-He has authored and edited eleven books: Higher Education’s Response to the COVID-19 Pandemic: Building a More Sustainable and Democratic Future (forthcoming, co-edited with Sjur Bergan, Tony Gallagher, Ronaldo Munck, and Hilligje van't Land); Academic Freedom, Institutional Autonomy, and the Future of Democracy (2020, co-edited with Sjur Bergan and Tony Gallagher); The Local Mission of Higher Education: Principles and Practice (2019, co-edited with Sjur Bergan and Ronaldo Munck); Higher Education for Diversity, Social Inclusion and Community: A Democratic Imperative (2018, co-edited with Sjur Bergan); Knowledge for Social Change: Bacon, Dewey and the Revolutionary Transformation of Research Universities in the Twenty-First Century (2017, co-authored with Lee Benson, John Puckett, Matthew Hartley, Rita A. Hodges, Francis E. Johnston, and Joann Weeks); Higher Education for Democratic Innovation, (2016, co-edited with Sjur Bergan and Tony Gallagher); Reimagining Democratic Societies: A New Era of Personal and Social Responsibility (2013, co-edited with Sjur Bergan and Hilligje van’t Land); The Obesity Culture: Strategies for Change, Public Health and University-Community Partnerships (2009, co-authored with Francis Johnston); Dewey’s Dream: Universities and Democracies in an Age of Education Reform (2007, co-authored with Lee Benson and John Puckett); Higher Education and Democratic Culture: Citizenship, Human Rights and Civic Responsibility (2007, co-edited with Josef Huber); and Connecting Past and Present: Models of Service Learning in History (2000, co-edited with Bill Donovan).
+He has authored and edited eleven books: Higher Education’s Response to the COVID-19 Pandemic: Building a More Sustainable and Democratic Future (2021, co-edited with Sjur Bergan, Tony Gallagher, Ronaldo Munck, and Hilligje van't Land); Academic Freedom, Institutional Autonomy, and the Future of Democracy (2020, co-edited with Sjur Bergan and Tony Gallagher); The Local Mission of Higher Education: Principles and Practice (2019, co-edited with Sjur Bergan and Ronaldo Munck); Higher Education for Diversity, Social Inclusion and Community: A Democratic Imperative (2018, co-edited with Sjur Bergan); Knowledge for Social Change: Bacon, Dewey and the Revolutionary Transformation of Research Universities in the Twenty-First Century (2017, co-authored with Lee Benson, John Puckett, Matthew Hartley, Rita A. Hodges, Francis E. Johnston, and Joann Weeks); Higher Education for Democratic Innovation, (2016, co-edited with Sjur Bergan and Tony Gallagher); Reimagining Democratic Societies: A New Era of Personal and Social Responsibility (2013, co-edited with Sjur Bergan and Hilligje van’t Land); The Obesity Culture: Strategies for Change, Public Health and University-Community Partnerships (2009, co-authored with Francis Johnston); Dewey’s Dream: Universities and Democracies in an Age of Education Reform (2007, co-authored with Lee Benson and John Puckett); Higher Education and Democratic Culture: Citizenship, Human Rights and Civic Responsibility (2007, co-edited with Josef Huber); and Connecting Past and Present: Models of Service Learning in History (2000, co-edited with Bill Donovan).
 He is also Executive Editor of the Netter Center's journal, Universities and Community Schools.